Auditing a Dutch Public Sector Risk Profiling Algorithm Using an Unsupervised Bias Detection Tool: Simulation study to evaluate the clustering algorithm

 \textbf{Different bias metrics require different null-hypotheses:} So far, our null hypothesis has been that the difference between $\barM(U\backslash U_k)$ and $M(U)$ is zero.
 The validity of this null hypothesis depends on the bias metric used.
 For this part of the simulation study, we do not directly simulate $m_i$, but instead simulate the true attribute $y$ as follows: $ \ysub{i} = \mathrm{Bern}(p_k)$.
 In the first scenario, we keep $p_k = 0.5 \ \forall k \in \mathcal{K}$, that is: the probability of $y=1$ is constant for all clusters.
 In the second scenario, we linearly increase the probability that $y = 1$ from 0.1 to 0.9, that is: $p_k = 0.1 + 0.8 \cdot \frac{k-1}{K-1}$.
 We then fit a logistic regression to predict $\ysub{i}$.
 Here, we only consider one bias metric: the predicted value $\hat{y}_i$ (usually used to investigate demographic parity).
 We consider using \emph{accuracy} as a bias metric for this experiment in Appendix \ref{sec:addendum_sim}.
 When using $\hat{y}_i$ as the bias metric, we observe that even when $\ysub{i}$ has the same distribution per cluster, there are differences in $\hat{y}_i$ per cluster.
 This is because even though $\ysub{i}$ is independent from $\boldxsub{i}$, $\hat{y}_i$ is not independent from $\boldxsub{i}$.
 Thus, if we use the null hypothesis that $\barM(U\backslash U_k)$ and $\barM(U_k)$ is zero, we are likely to conclude that our classifier is biased.
 In Figure \ref{fig:illustrate_perm_test}, we illustrate this: if $\ysub{i}$ is constant per cluster, we incorrectly conclude there are statistically significant differences in $\hat{y}_i$.
 An alternative is to use the permutation test as suggested by \citet{Ojala_2010}.
 To do so, we permute the order of $\ysub{i}$ in our data to make it independent of $\boldxsub{i}$.
 By repeating this $\nperm$ times, we obtain samples from our null distribution, the distribution of the bias metric when $\boldxsub{i}$ is independent of $\ysub{i}$.
 We can then perform a statistical test by examining the probability of observing a value of the bias metric under the null distribution.
 Figure \ref{fig:illustrate_perm_test} shows the result of using such a permutation test.
 The $t$-test frequently suggests that there is a statistically significant difference in $\hat{y}_i$ when $\ysub{i}$ is constant.
 This is not true for the permutation test.

 Finally, we emphasize that the appropriate null hypothesis depends on the preference of the user.
 It could be that a user is not interested in differences in $\hat{y}_i$ per cluster that are irreducible, e.g., that appear even if $\boldxsub{i}$ is independent of $\ysub{i}$.
-Then, a permutation test is more appropriate than a $t$-test.
+In this case, a permutation test is more appropriate than a $t$-test.